s427/MARL/readme.md

 ## Version history

 - v.
+2.12
+  - [Issue #17](https://github.com/s427/MARL/issues/17) - When multiple archives are loaded, display the author avatar next to each post
+  - [Issue #18](https://github.com/s427/MARL/issues/18) - New options related to images: Compact layout, Hide missing alt text indicator (see "Tools" panel)
+  - [Issue #19](https://github.com/s427/MARL/issues/19) - Server mode: new option to set the app title
+  - [Issue #20](https://github.com/s427/MARL/pull/20) - Remove empty favicon (so the default server favicon or a custim favicon can be displayed)
+  - [Issue #21](https://github.com/s427/MARL/issues/21) - If a post doesn't have text content (only media), hide the empty text block
+  - Various minor improvements
+- v.
 2.11
   - Likes and bookmarks get a little love in this release 🥰
     - A new filter has been added to each section.
 It will simply search in the URL of likes or bookmarks, allowing you to easily find a specific domain, user or post ID.